Mintbase/Grants-Program/applications/Gluon_decentralized_hardware_crypto_wallet_services.md

 > This section should break out the development roadmap into several milestones.
 Since the milestones will appear in the grant contract, it helps to describe the functionality we should expect, plus how we can check that such functionality exists in the product.
 Whenever milestones are delivered, we refer to the contract to ensure that everything has been delivered as expected.

 Below, we provided an **example roadmap**.
-In the descriptions, it should be clear how the project is related to Substrate and/or Polkadot.
+In the descriptions, it should be clear how the project is related to Substrate and/or Mintbase.
 We recommend to fit the scope of the work within a 3 month period and for teams to structure their roadmap as 1 month = 1 milestone.

 For each milestone:
 * Please be sure to include a specification of your software.
 Treat it as a contract - the level of detail must be enough to later verify that the software meets the specification.